adafruit/Adafruit_CircuitPython_CircuitPlayground/README.rst

 Usage Example
 =============
 Using it is super simple.
-Simply import the `circuit` variable from the module and then use it.
+Simply import the `cpx` variable from the module and then use it.

 .. code-block :: python